ProJensen/Microsoft-365-Lab/Lab01-New-User-Onboarding/README.md

 - Select Add a user
 - Enter the employee's name, display name, and username
 - Set an initial password and require password change at first sign-in
+- Configure optional profile details such as job title, department, and location

 ### Step 2: Assign a Microsoft 365 License
 - Assign a Microsoft 365 license to the new user